Gokul595/api_guard/README.md

 ```

 And, as this creates rows in `blacklisted_tokens` table you need to have a mechanism to delete the expired blacklisted
 tokens to prevent this table from growing.
-One option is to have a CRON job to run a task that deletes the blacklisted
+One option is to have a CRON job to run a task daily that deletes the
-tokens that are expired (`expire_at < DateTime.now`).
+blacklisted tokens that are expired i.e. `expire_at < DateTime.now`.

 ## Overriding defaults